live-interfaces/liveinterfaces2020/trondheim.md

   });

 </script>

-<h3 id="registation">Registration</h3>
-The registration for ICLI will open late December.
-Early bird registration will close on January 9th, but it is possible to register up until the conference starts.
-The conference fee is reduced for participants without an institutional affiliation, to support participation for independent artists and researchers.
-Bachelor and master students may  use the reduced fee too.
-Early bird registration (before January 9th) also get a reduced conference fee.

-Prices:
-Full conference fee: 330 EUR, with an early bird price of 250 EUR
-The reduced fee for independent artists and students: 170 EUR, with an early bird fee of 130 EUR

-The conference fee includes access to all the events, coffeee and lunch for all three days, a copy of the Meta.Morf catalogue, and inclusion of your submission in the proceedings.

-<h3 id="support">Support</h3>

-We are in dialogue with the Norwegian embassies in countries that has participants to ICLI.
-It might be possible to get travel support for participants.
-Participants can contact the Norwegian embassy in their home country to inquire further for this possibility.
-Another option is also the [EEA Open Call](https://www.eeagrants.gov.pt/en/programmes/bilateral-relations/calls/fbr-open-call-1/) for bilateral relations:

-Activities that can be supported by the FBR Open Call #1 could be, as examples: matchmaking events; technical cooperation and exchange of experts; short-term internships; training actions; workshops and seminars on topics of common interest.
-The deadline for selecting the third phase of applications ends on 10.01.2020, GMT 12:00:00.
-We have been informed that participants from eligible countries could apply here.

-<h3 id="venues">Venues</h3>

 [Rockheim](https://rockheim.no/) is the National Museum of Popular Music that collects, preserve and disseminates Norwegian popular music from the 1950s until today.
 Rockheim is located on the Brattørkaia in Trondheim.

 [Dokkhuset](http://dokkhuset.no/) is a concert venue at Nedre Elvehavn in Trondheim.
 The Dokkhuset scene presents chamber music and jazz, new music, world music and other forms of musical expression.

 [Nidaros Cathedral](https://www.nidarosdomen.no/en/) is the world’s northernmost medieval cathedral and Norway’s national sanctuary.

 <h3 id="travel">Travel to Trondheim</h3>